microsoft/dynamics365smb-custom-help/README.md

 **IMPORTANT**
-The HTMLFromRepoGenerator tool is being deprecated.
-To generate HTML files from Markdown, use another tool, such as MkDocs or Docusaurus.
-The language-specific repositories are also being deprecated, and will no longer be available around the end of the 2023 calendar year.
+The HTMLFromRepoGenerator tool has been deprecated.
+The language-specific repositories for the Business Central documentation are also being deprecated, and will no longer be available after the end of 2022.

+If you would like to continue to generate HTML files from the Markdown files in the English repository for the Business Central documentation, use another tool such as MkDocs or Docusaurus.

 # Tools in the toolkit